tom-overton/fates-enemy-growth-modifier/README.md

 # fates-enemy-growth-modifier
-This is a quick tool for editing enemy growths in Fire Emblem Fates.

 ![Example screenshot](http://i.imgur.com/FwIsQcf.png)

 This tool is really quick and dirty; I hardcoded the offsets for the class entries, so it probably doesn't work for modified GameData.bin files.